-Key insights: Transition risks and opportunities The following key insights have been taken from the

-The following key insights have been taken from the Company's transition risk scenario analysis.
+Key insights: Transition risks and opportunities The following key insights have been taken from the Company's transition risk scenario analysis.

-If the Company meets its emissions reduction targets, it will significantly reduce exposure to carbon pricing across the business
+1. If the Company meets its emissions reduction targets, it will significantly reduce exposure to carbon pricing across the business